VH-Lab/NDI-matlab/docs/reference/+ndi/+file/+navigator/epochdir.m.md

   This equivalency does not depend on NDI_FILENAVIGATOR_OBJ_A and NDI_FILENAVIGATOR_OBJ_B are the same HANDLE objects.
 They can be equivalent and occupy different places in memory.

-Help for ndi.file.navigator.epochdir/eq is inherited from superclass NDI.FILE.NAVIGATOR
+Help for ndi.file.navigator.epochdir/eq is inherited from superclass ndi.file.navigator
 ```

 ---